Zerpet/docker-rabbitmq-cluster/README.md

 ```
 docker logs --follow mycluster_rabbitmq-server2_1
 ```

-The shell variable `rabbitmq_version` is mandatory, otherwise compose will exit with an error.
-The template can be modified to change the variable into a specific version to avoid setting the shell variable.

 The subcommand `ps` for Compose will show the status of the containers and the forwards of the ports: